mbarbey/u2f-security-bundle-demo/README.md

 The only things you need to do is :
 1) download the repository
+2) Do a composer install
-2) create a vhost with the folowwing content :
+3) create a vhost with the folowwing content :
   ```
   <VirtualHost *:443>
     ServerName u2f.local